Go Ad-Free

 logoThe People's Perspective on Medicine

-Metformin is one of those widely prescribed but under appreciated drugs for diabetes.
-It may gain new converts because of anti-cancer activity.
+Metformin is widely prescribed but under appreciated for diabetes.
+It may gain new converts because of its anti-cancer activity.
 Is it safe?

 Q. You’ve written that metformin helps keep cancer away.
 Then why doesn’t everyone take it?
 What are the side effects of this drug?
 Are the side effects serious enough to cancel the benefits of taking metformin if one is not diabetic?

 A. Metformin is a pillar of type 2 diabetes treatment.
-Recently researchers have discovered an anti-cancer effect of the drug in the breast, pancreas, liver, colon, ovaries and prostate (Experimental and Clinical Endocrinology & Diabetes, May, 2016).
+Researchers have also discovered an anti-cancer effect of the drug in the breast, pancreas, liver, colon, ovaries and prostate (Experimental and Clinical Endocrinology & Diabetes, May, 2016).

 Most doctors are understandably cautious about prescribing this drug for cancer prevention because more research is needed.
 This is an off-label use.
 The only approved use for metformin is in the treatment of type 2 diabetes.